-However, these days most of us are living in flats; or in a small house and attached with a very small garden.
-A home garden with those semi-standard stem (about 1.5 meter); or standard stem (about 2 meter) fruit trees would not appear any more.
+However, these days most of us are living in flats; or in a small house with a very little garden.
+A home garden with those semi-standard stem (about 1.5 meter); or standard stem (about 2 meters) fruit trees would not appear any more.

-Besides Apricot tree (dwarf standard), we are also interested in apple trees; because apple fruit is our daily vitamin C supplier; and at certain months of the year, apples are expensive in the supermarket; and certain kinds of apples would be totally out-of-stock.
+Besides Apricot tree (dwarf standard), we are also interested in apple trees; because apple fruit is our daily vitamin C supplier; and at certain months of the year, apples are expensive in the supermarket; and certain types of apples would be totally out-of-stock.

 At first we were interested to get two dwarf trees.
 One is the oldest variety, Malus domestica 'Benoni'.
 Another one is the old and popular variety, Malus domestica 'James Grieve'.

-But it needed to be fertilised by Cox's Orange Pippin; or Discovery or Golden Delicious' or Roda Mantet; which we would not know which one is the best.
+Malus domestica 'Benoni' needed to be fertilised by Cox's Orange Pippin; or Discovery or Golden Delicious' or Roda Mantet; which we would not know which one is the best.